 The Pros & Cons of Engineered Wood Flooring: What You Need to Know

-Are you thinking about replacing the existing flooring in your home in the near future?
+Are you thinking about replacing the existing flooring in your home?
 If so, then you might be considering engineered wood flooring as a potential material, as it's a very popular option among homeowners these days.
 Before you make a decision, however, it's good to be aware of the pros & cons of engineered wood flooring.
 From there, you can make a well informed decision as a homeowner.

 What is Engineered Wood Flooring?

-Begin with a thorough understanding of what engineered wood flooring is and how it differs from traditional wood flooring.
-Specifically, engineered flooring refers to a type of flooring material that consists of a base layer that's typically made up of plywood, topped off with a hardwood veneer that's glued or otherwise adhered to the surface.
-Engineered hardwood can be made to mimic the look and feel of just about any type of wood in a cost-effective manner.
+Begin with a thorough understanding of what engineered wood flooring is and how it differs from solid wood flooring.
+Specifically, engineered flooring refers to a type of flooring material that is built in layers.
+The base is made up of several layers of a fast growth wood species, and it is topped off with a hardwood veneer that is known as the wear layer.

 Advantages of Engineered Wood Flooring

 There are certainly a number of advantages to opting for engineered wood flooring for your home.
-Perhaps the biggest draw of this flooring material is that it costs significantly less than traditional hardwood, yet still retains the same overall look and feel as the real thing.
-As a result, engineered hardwood is a great option for homeowners who want the look of real wood without breaking the bank in the process.
-The monetary savings versus hardwood can make a huge difference in one's total flooring costs, especially when retrofitting a large area with new floors.
+Perhaps the biggest draw of this flooring material is that it costs significantly less than traditional solid hardwood, yet still retains the same overall look and feel as the real thing.
+As a result, engineered hardwood is a great option for homeowners who want real wood without breaking the bank in the process.
+The monetary savings can make a huge difference in one's total flooring costs, especially when retrofitting a large area with new floors.

-Engineered wood flooring is also known to be easier to install than traditional wood flooring.
-It's also rather flexible in terms of how it can be installed, with options including:
+Engineered wood flooring is also known to be easier to install than traditional wood flooring, offering three different installation methods:

 - nail-down - involves nailing down each engineered wood flooring board

 - glue-down - involves using a special epoxy to secure the boards to the subfloor underneath